 Stage 2: Move onto to gentle tummy muscle exercises

 You can start gentle stomach muscle exercises in the first few days after delivery.
 I am not talking about sit-ups or crunches, I am talking about the gentle drawing in of the lower tummy muscles, to activate the deeper layers of the abdominal muscles which have an important role in supporting your spine and pelvic joints.

 The abdominal muscles have been progressively stretched during pregnancy, and it takes time for them to gradually strengthen and tone up after giving birth.
 Gentle deep tummy exercises will help, as will avoiding too much strain on your healing muscles.

 Think of gently drawing in the area below your belly button towards your spine.
 This should happen smoothly and slowly, and as your pelvic floor muscle exercises get easier you may find that the pelvic floor lift and deep tummy drawing in happens together.

 So you can practice slowly drawing in your lower tummy while gently lifting your pelvic floor muscles, hold for a few seconds and then slowly release.
 There should be no discomfort, and it should feel like minimal effort.

 You can do these exercises while you are lying down, sitting down when feeding, or standing up, like when you are in the shower.

 G’day, Sam Wood here.

-As a Dad and someone that has worked with thousands of new Mums, including my wonderful Snezana, over my career I understand the balance of taking care of yourself and your bub while your body goes through such an enormous change.
+As a Dad and someone that has worked with thousands of new mums over my career, including my wonderful Snezana, I understand the balance of taking care of yourself and your bub while your body goes through such an enormous change.

 My expert team and I have done all the thinking for you to put together a complete program that contains exercises to help you regain strength and confidence, meals and education to keep you healthy and happy.